-The rolling average net profit per month is a method to measure the average profitability over a specific period of time, considering the most recent 6 months.
+The rolling average net profit per month is a method for measuring the average profitability over a specific period of time, considering the last 6 months.

 Instead of just looking at a fixed time frame (like January to December), a rolling average continually recalculates the average as new months come in, “rolling” over the period in focus.